serverwind/hookahLanding/README.md

-# Landing page for HOOKAH Network
+# Template for HOOKAH Network

 CSS Template for HOOKAH Network site.
 First time used SASS.